-In VBA COUNT is a worksheet function which can be applied through worksheet function class.
-It is not a built-in VBA function.
-VBA COUNT function can count all the numerical values from the supplied range of values.
+In VBA, COUNT is a worksheet function that one can apply through the worksheet function class.
+It is not a built-in function.
+VBA COUNT function can count all the numerical values from the supplied range.

 Examples of VBA Count Function

-Let’s take some practical examples of VBA Count Function to understand its working.
+Let us take some practical examples of the VBA COUNT function to understand its working.

 VBA Count Example #1

-Let write the code on your own to apply this COUNT function.
+Write the code on your own to apply this COUNT function in Excel VBA.